cdapio/cdap/docs/developer-guide/source/programming.rst

 	    counters.increment(key.getBytes());
 	  }

-The runtime system reads the DataSet specification for the key/value table *myCounters* from the metadata store and injects a functional instance of the DataSet class into the Application.
+The runtime system reads the Dataset specification for the key/value table *myCounters* from the metadata store and injects a functional instance of the Dataset class into the Application.

-You can also implement custom DataSets by extending the ``DataSet`` base class or by extending existing DataSet types.
+You can also implement custom Datasets by extending the ``Dataset`` base class or by extending existing Dataset types.
 See the `PageViewAnalytics
 <examples/PageViewAnalytics/index.html>`__ example for an implementation of a
-Custom DataSet.
+Custom Dataset.

 .. _Procedures:

 Query Data: Procedures
 ----------------------
-To query the Reactor and its DataSets and retrieve results, you use Procedures.
+To query the Reactor and its Datasets and retrieve results, you use Procedures.

 Procedures allow you to make synchronous calls into the Reactor from an external system and perform server-side processing on-demand, similar to a stored procedure in a